psevestre/openid-fapi/Financial_API_WD_002.md

 is a profile of OAuth and OpenID Connect, all of them are generic and applies to OAuth or OpenID Connect and not specific to this document.
-Implementers are advised to perform a thorugh privacy impact assessment and and manage identified risks appropriately.
+Implementers are advised to perform a thorough privacy impact assessment and and manage identified risks appropriately.

 NOTE: Implementers can consult documents like [ISO29100] and [ISO29134] for this purpose.

 Privacy threats to OAuth and OpenID Connect implementations include the following:

-* (Inappropriate privacy notice) Privacy notice provided as `policy_url` or other means can be inappropriate.
+* (Inappropriate privacy notice) A privacy notice provided at a `policy_url` or by other means can be inappropriate.
-* (Inadequate choice) Providing consent screen without adequate choices do not form consent.
+* (Inadequate choice) Providing a consent screen without adequate choices does not form consent.
-* (Misuse of data) Any of AS, RS, Client can potentially use the data not according to the purpose that was agreed.
+* (Misuse of data) An AS, RS or Client can potentially use the data not according to the purpose that was agreed.
-* (Collection minimization violation) Clients asking for more data than it absolutely needs to fulfil the purpose is violating collection minimization principle.
+* (Collection minimization violation) Clients asking for more data than it absolutely needs to fulfil the purpose is violating the collection minimization principle.
-* (Unsolicited personal data from the Resource) Some bad resource server implementation may return more data than it was requested.
-If the data is personal data, then it would form violations of privacy principles.
+* (Unsolicited personal data from the Resource) Some bad resource server implementations may return more data than was requested.
+If the data is personal data, then this would be a  violation of privacy principles.
-* (Data minimization violation) Any process that is processing more data than it needs is violating data minimization principle.
+* (Data minimization violation) Any process that is processing more data than it needs is violating the data minimization principle.
 * (RP tracking by AS/OP) AS/OP identifying what data is being provided to which Client/RP.
 * (User tracking by RPs) Two or more RPs correlating access tokens or ID Tokens to track users.
-* (RP misidentification by User at AS) User misunderstands who the RP is due to a confusing representation of RP at the AS's authorization page.
+* (RP misidentification by User at AS) User misunderstands who the RP is due to a confusing representation of the RP at the AS's authorization page.
 * (Attacker observing personal data in authorization request) Authorization request might contain personal data.
 This can be observed by an attacker.
-* (Attacker observing personal data in authorization endpoint response) In some framework, even state is deemed personal data.
+* (Attacker observing personal data in authorization endpoint response) In some frameworks, even state is deemed personal data.
   This can be observed by an attacker through various means.
 * (Data leak from AS) AS stores personal data.
 If AS is compromised, these data can leak or be modified.
-* (Data leak from Resource) Some resource server (RS) stores personal data.
-If RS is compromised, these data can leak or be modified.
+* (Data leak from Resource) Some resource servers (RS) store personal data.
+If a RS is compromised, these data can leak or be modified.
-* (Data leak from Clients) Some clients stores personal data.
+* (Data leak from Clients) Some clients store personal data.
 If the client is compromised, these data can leak or be modified.

 These can be mitigated by choosing appropriate options in OAuth or OpenID, or by introducing some operational rules.
 For example, "Attacker observing personal data in authorization request" can be mitigated by either using authorization request by reference